- 1.FOOT CORRECTION part 1: ARCH SUPPORT

 Proprioception is a curious thing.
 During your wedging experiments, you will often find a combination of wedge numbers between feet that feels fantastic… At least initially, and then feels less wonderful over time.
 Why?

-Because your body is responding to a change in the quality of proprioceptive stimuli and initially, this is like raising your voice above the chatter at the party, to continue the analogy from Part 1 of this series.
+Because your body is responding to a change in the quality of proprioceptive stimuli and initially, this is like raising your voiceloudly enough to be heard above the chatter at a party.
 If you don’t have the degree of wedging or the placement of wedging spot on for each side, then over time, that better (for the moment) but not perfect change in the quality of stimuli from the feet drops back to “background noise” level.

 Do you have a bike fit success story?
 Please go here to share.Thank you for reading, return to the Blog page here or please comment below.